Skip to main content

 Halloween originated some 2,000 years ago, from the ancient Celtic festival of Samhain.
 Meaning “summer's end”, the festival marked the close of the harvest season.
 The Celts celebrated their new year on November 1st and believed on the night before the new year, the veil between the worlds of the living and the dead was thinnest.

 They welcomed the return of departed loved ones by setting out foods for their arrival.
 However, other kinds of spirits could also appear, including elves, fairies, or even the spirits of someone you may have wronged.
 To deceive the spirits, people would cover their faces with ash, later evolving to wearing masks, this became known as “guising”.
-A living person could reveal themselvees to the spirit of a loved one and otherwise remain safe from the unwanted attention of darker forces.Bonfire in the woods
+A living person could reveal themselves to the spirit of a loved one and otherwise remain safe from the unwanted attention of darker forces.Bonfire in the woods

 To commemorate the event, the Celtic people often built large bonfires, wore costumes, and attempted to tell each other’s fortunes.